Hackout2/repijson/vignettes/repijson.md

 ![plot of chunk unnamed-chunk-1](figs/unnamed-chunk-1-1.png)

-The *repijson* objects used to store *EpiJSON* is represented in the following diagram.
+The *repijson* objects used to store *EpiJSON* are represented in the following diagram.
 ![plot of chunk unnamed-chunk-2](figs/unnamed-chunk-2-1.png)